KWilson272/KillHealing/README.md

 To install KillHealing, simply place the jar in your server's `/plugins/` folder.

 # Compatability
-This plugin was tested and developed on `spigot 1.20.1`, however it should work on most versions at or above `spigot 1.16`
+This plugin was tested and developed on the following versions.
+It is likely it will work on older versions, but not guaranteed.
+- Spigot `1.20.1` should work at or above `1.16` assuming compatible WorldGuard versions
+- WorldGuard `7.0.9`